Holi or Fagu Purnima the festivals of color in Nepal

 Holika Dahan, which means the end of Holika, is now known as Holi.
 People celebrate the death of Holika with colours to this day.
 The people make a replica of Holika out of hay and burn on the festival of Holi.

 It is also said that Holi is celebrated to honour Krishna’s protection of Draupati’s modesty by producing several lengths of cloth when the Kauravas stripped (Cheer Haran) her.
 At the same time, her husband, the Pandavas, hung their heads in shame.
 So it is another tale linked to the celebration with Holi.

 Dhundi and boys

-Another tale has it that once upon a time in the Kingdom of Prithu, a horrible ogress called Dhundhi began to trouble the children.
+Another tale has it that once upon a time, in the Kingdom of Prithu, a horrible ogress called Dhundhi began to trouble the children.
 She had received a boon from Lord Shiva, which protected her from getting harmed by Gods, men, weapons, heat, cold, snow, or rain, making her more or less indestructible.
 However, Shiva had also given her a curse whereby boys could be dangerous to her.

 Through the advice of his priest, King Raghu arranged for some boys to go out seeking the ogress with wood in their hands.
 They were further empowered with mantras to go around Dhundi thrice while chanting the mantras, making loud noises to annoy the ogress.

 On the first day of spring, the group of boys collected firewood, lit it alight, and started dancing, and the consumption of bhang intoxicated them.
-In the influence of intoxication, they chased Dhundi to the Kingdom’s border by making loud noises, shouting obscenities, hurling insults, and beating drums until she left the place forever.
+Then, in the influence of intoxication, they chased Dhundi to the Kingdom’s border by making loud noises, shouting obscenities, hurling insults, and beating drums until she left the place forever.
 In this tradition, people consume bhang on this day, have bonfires, play the drums, sing, and dance.